 The Kentucky Employees' Health Plan provides a benefit for certain over-the-counter (OTC) nicotine replacement therapies.
 This program requires active participation in an approved tobacco cessation program.
-Participants in this program will receive a benefit for these therapies at an appropriate coinsurance.
+Participants in this program will receive a benefit for these therapies at an appropriate co-payment.
+You will find more information on the smoking cessation program at 1-877-KEHPWELL or www.kehpwellonline.com.

-SPECIALTY INJECTABLE DRUGS
+CURASCRIPT PHARMACY-SPECIALTY DRUGS

-The Kentucky Employees Health Plan utilizes CuraScript for specialty injectable drugs used to treat chronic conditions.
-CuraScript Pharmacy, a wholly owned subsidiary of Express Scripts, is a national provider of specialty pharmacy services offering a broad range of healthcare products and services for individuals with chronic health conditions such as growth hormone deficiencies, hepatitis C, hemophilia, HIV/AIDS, cancer, multiple sclerosis, rheumatoid arthritis, and many others.
-CuraScript provides comprehensive patient management services including clinical case management programs, counseling, education, and social services.
+The Kentucky Employees' Health Plan uses the CuraScript Pharmacy for specialty injectable drugs used to treat chronic conditions.
+The CuraScript Pharmacy, a wholly owned subsidiary of Express Scripts, is a national provider of specialty pharmacy services offering a broad range of healthcare products and services for individuals with chronic health conditions such as growth hormone deficiencies, hepatitis C, hemophilia, HIV/AIDS, cancer, multiple sclerosis, rheumatoid arthritis, and many others.
+CuraScript Pharmacy provides comprehensive patient management services including clinical case management programs, counseling, education, and social services.
 Medications will be ordered specifically for you and delivered to your home.
-CuraScript will allow for the first fill at any participating pharmacy.
-After the initial fill, all remaining medications for you.
-A Patient Care Coordinator will work with you to ensure you receive the care you need.
-Your specialty drugs will be delivered to your home within a reasonable time, usually within 24 hours.
-Included with your specialty drugs will be all your needed supplies - needles, syringes, alcohol swabs and sharps containers, at no additional cost to you.

-CuraScript specializes in oral and injectable specialty medications.
-CuraScript offers many products and services that you do not get from other pharmacies.
-Most importantly, CuraScript:
+CuraScript Pharmacy specializes in oral and injectable specialty medications.
+CuraScript Pharmacy offers many products and services that you do not get from other pharmacies.
+Most importantly,

-- has a complete specialty pharmacy inventory with many specialty medications that are not readily available at a local pharmacy. - delivers your specialty medications directly to you or your doctor. - provides you with the necessary supplies you need to administer your medications at no additional cost. - offers clinically based care management programs which include consultation with your doctor to help you get the most benefit from the specialty medications that your doctor has prescribed for you.
+CuraScript Pharmacy has a complete specialty pharmacy inventory with many specialty medications that are not readily available at a local pharmacy.

+- delivers your specialty medications directly to you or your doctor. - provides you with the necessary supplies you need to administer your medications at no additional cost. - offers clinically based care management programs which include consultation with your doctor - to help you get the most benefit from the specialty medications that your doctor has prescribed for you.